ldsouza/ldsouza.github.io/_posts/2016-10-04-what-s-new-in-sharepoint-and-one-drive-oct-2016.md

 *****Create Team Sites - have to tag each site (General Purpose, Internal, Confidential) - Team site classification - guide users how they should use the site and who they should share it with.
 Can add guidelines for users.

 You can apply policies based on the tags.

+Auditing and Reporting

+- Admin Center - Reports - Usage -

+Insights into how sharepoint and one drive are being used - How many active users, how much storage, insights per user, who is doing sharing or external sharing, any suspicious activity.
+Get additional value of Office 365 subscription

+Logging - Unified Logs for Hybrid Customers - One Premises and SHarEPoint online under Search and Investigation (Audit Log Search)